-Identifier Definition T.RECOVER An attacker removes the MSD from the MFD to read the MSD, reads and leaks the user data stored in it (include the data that is remained after deleting).
-T.REMOTE An attacker who is not allowed to access the MFD reads or modifies the address book data in the MFD all at one time through the internal network.
+Identifier Definition T.RECOVER An attacker removes the MSD from the MFD and installs it in other devices (than the MFD where the MSD is originally installed) to read and leak the user data in the MSD.
+T.REMOTE An attacker who is not allowed to access to the MFD reads or modifies the address book data in the MFD all at one time through the internal network.
 T.SPOOF An attacker who impersonates other user reads and leaks the image data that the user has saved as confidential file from the operation panel or through the internal network.
 T.TAMPER An attacker who impersonates an administrator reads or modifies the network settings data from the operation panel or through the internal network.
-T.TAP An attacker wiretaps user data on the internal network when a proper user communicates with the MFD.
+T.TAP An attacker wiretaps communication data on the internal network when a proper user communicates with the MFD.